 Your exam may include:

-• Slit lamp and retinal exam (to evaluate internal eye health)
+- Slit lamp and retinal exam (to evaluate internal and external eye health)

 We also screen for dry eye, astigmatism, and other visual concerns—and explain all findings clearly before you leave.